Hunston, West Sussex

-Hunston is a village and civil parish in the Chichester district of West Sussex, England.
+Hunston is an Anglican parish and civil parish in the Chichester district of West Sussex, England.
 It lies on the B2145 Road two miles (3.2 km) south of Chichester.

 History

 Hunston was listed in the Domesday Book of 1086 in the Hundred of Stockbridge as having 24 households, one mill, one pound and two salthouses, with a value of 4 pounds.

+In 1861, the population was 176 and parish extended to 1003 acre.